Understanding Collaborative Divorce

 Collaborative divorce also represents a divorce process much different for you than for participants in traditionally litigated divorces:

-In addition to our lawyers, you will engage with financial and mental health professionals trained in this approach.
+In addition to our attorney Fraser, you will likely engage with financial and mental health professionals trained in this approach.
 This often minimizes the expense, time and emotional toll associated with traditional litigation while helping you and your former spouse work toward lasting, mutually beneficial resolution of your disputes.

 How Does The Collaborative Divorce Process Work?